Chrinkus/squares/README.md

 Use WASD or the arrow keys to move.

-March 21st, 2017
+March 26th, 2017
-- Selecting Leaderboards & Controls from the main menu produces appropriate content
-- Completing available levels returns the user to the main menu
+- Utilizes browser storage if available to save local hi Scores
-- Level 3 added to game
+- Level 4 added to the game
+- Several abstractions made to clean up code

 Next goals:
-- Explore the Web Storage API for saving local leaderboards
-- Design and add level 4 to game
 - Begin necessary work on level 5 tools
-- Review code for abstraction opportunities
+- Consider what is needed for more engaging feedback to the player
+- Decide on extent of required commenting/documentation for future reference